 \subsection{Position trajectories in $p$-Bohm theory}

-Position is a derived variable in $p$-Bohm theory, and so position trajectories can be constructed following the procedure in Sec.~\ref{sec:BohmTraj_nonstandard} using Eq.~\eqref{eq:xinp}.
-Operationally, this amounts to making a weak position measurement followed by a post-selection on momentum.
-This is achieved by using lens transformations to map between position and momentum since a lens performs a position-momentum Fourier transform at its focus.
-Practically, Lens 2 and Lens 3 are kept at a fixed distance from one another, making a one-to-one telescope, and are translated together (Figure~\ref{fig:Explain_optics_diagrams_lenses}).
+Position is a non-primary variable in $p$-Bohm theory, with the procedure of constructing its trajectory given in Sec.~\ref{sec:BohmTraj_nonstandard} using Eq.~\eqref{eq:xinp}.
+This amounts to making weak position measurements followed by a post-selection on momentum.
+To perform the weak measurement, Lens 2 and Lens 3 are kept at a fixed distance from one another, making a one-to-one telescope, and are translated together (Figure~\ref{fig:Explain_optics_diagrams_lenses}).
 In this way, the transverse momentum between Lens 2 and Lens 3 corresponds to transverse position in a fixed propagation plane.
 As such, the calcite crystal is placed in between Lens 2 and Lens 3 to perform a weak position measurement.
 Additionally, the one-to-one telescope relates the light one focal length before Lens 2 to the light one focal length after Lens 3 by an identity transformation.
 This effectively places the far field of the interfering beams onto the imaging setup, causing it to perform a strong momentum measurement.
 To read out the weak measurement, the quarter wave plate and polarization beam displacer, once again, are used to separate the left- and right-circularly polarized component of the beam in the vertical direction and, with procedures similar to those in Section~\ref{sec:exp_xbohm_pos_traj}, we can extract the weak position value post-selected on momentum.
 The fourth row of Figure~\ref{fig:Selected-planes} shows results of the corresponding weak measurements in near- and far-field planes.
-Position trajectories, with momentum as the ontological variable, are constructed in the same manner as before.
+Position trajectories, with momentum as the primary ontological variable, are constructed in the same manner as before.
 Constructed trajectories are shown in the second row of Figure~\ref{fig:Traj_overlaid}.